Interface ClassFileTransform<C extends ClassFileTransform<C,E,B>, E extends ClassFileElement, B extends ClassFileBuilder<E,B>>

 void accept(B builder, E element)

 Transform an element by taking the appropriate actions on the builder.
 Used when transforming a classfile entity (class, method, field, method body.)
-If no transformation is desired, the element can be presented to ClassFileBuilder.with(ClassFileElement)PREVIEW.
+If no transformation is desired, the element can be presented to ClassFileBuilder.with(ClassFileElement).
 If the element is to be dropped, no action is required.

 Parameters: